- About MassCEC

 How it works

 The Solarize Mass program looks to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by local volunteers and a tiered pricing structure that increases the savings for everyone as more home and business owners in the community sign up.

 Each participating community selects a designated solar installation company, which offers five tiers of pricing with the savings increasing as more contracts are signed.

-Home and business owners who want to participate can either purchase the solar electricity systems directly of enter into a lease or power purchase agreement (PPA) with the installer.
+Home and business owners who want to participate can either purchase the solar electricity systems directly or enter into a lease or power purchase agreement (PPA) with the installer if offered.
 Under a lease or PPA, the installer will own, operate and maintain the system, while the home or business owner agrees to purchase the power generated by the system as a specific rate.

 The 2011, 2012 and 2013 Solarize Mass programs resulted in more than 10,000 individuals expressing interest in pursuing solar electricity.
 Over 2,400 residents and business owners in the 46 communities signed contracts to install over 16 megawatts of solar electricity.
 In addition, the number of small-scale solar electricity projects in almost every community doubled as a result of the program.